mauricekorf/CarefullyCausal/README.md

 treated and control group before adjusting, while *“Diff.Adj* shows this respectively after adjusting.
-Note that this difference in means is standardized for continuous covariates but is not standardized (raw) for dichtomous covariates, which is the default setting from `cobalt`.
+Note that this difference in means is standardized for continuous covariates but is not standardized (raw) for dichotomous covariates, which is the default setting from `cobalt`.
 Also, for dichotomous covariates the difference in means actually refers to the difference in proportions.
 When the exposure is continuous, we use correlation-based diagnostics.
-Specifically, the *treatment-covariate Pearson correlation* is shown and when the correlation is zero it implies that the treatment and covariate are independent.
+Specifically, the *treatment-covariate Pearson correlation* is shown and when the correlation is zero it implies that the exposure and a certain covariate are independent.
 The treatment-covariate Pearson correlation is again displayed before and after adjusting, where after adjusting is referred to the GPS-weighted sample (*generalized propensity scores*).
-Ideally, the correlation between treatment and any covariate should approach 0 after adjusting as it implies independency.[^16] However, it should be noted that a *linear* correlation measure is used and thus it only measures *linear dependence* and does not capture non-linear relations.
+Ideally, the correlation between exposure and any covariate should approach 0 after adjusting as it implies independency.[^16] However, it should be noted that a *linear* correlation measure is used and thus it only measures *linear dependence* and does not capture non-linear relations.

 ``` r
 # We can obtain the covariate balance table from the saved output object named "output"